Skyshader77/Lacryma-Hydra/chapter12.typ

 "Clever poetry.
 Would it please you to recite some for me?"

-Before he could soothe with songs, the sound of boots clattering in the corridor alerted her.
+Before they could soothe her with songs, the sound of boots clattering in the corridor alerted her.
 Nix scoured the room.
-Majorian gasped as her hands dragged him under Livia's bed.
+Majorian gasped as her hands dragged them under Livia's bed.
 His breath was pressed against her left hand.

 Two sets of boots entered the tiled floor.
 Nix deduced they were Excurbitores by the weight of their footsteps.